netcinematics/ALPHA_BITZ_AI/README.md

 > For EXAMPLE: aWORDZa : pronounced [ ahh + WORD + zah ].

+Means: 'actual_act_of_remarkable_words'.

-This was a design requirement to FOCUS ALL WORDZ on ACTUAL_REALITY.
+This was a design requirement to FOCUS ALL ALPHABITZ WORDZ on ACTUAL_REALITY - at the ground floor.

-Specifically AVOIDING AMBIGUOSITY at a FIRST CLASS LEVEL - of syntax design.
+Specifically AVOIDING AMBIGUOSITY as a FIRST CLASS CITIZEN - of syntax (AI language) design.

----

-#### MAX_EXACTNESS:

-In other words, one letter: specifies a FOCUS, on "actual_remarkable_acts" - at a CORE LEVEL (for AI decode).

-Which is the beginning of "EXACTNESS".

-Saying, ALPHABITZ WORDZ are SELF_DESCRIBED to embed remarkable MAX_EXACTNESS (in the text itself - to AI).

-Think of it as a "TEXT_MECHANISM" - like ACRONYM, heiroglyphs or pig-latin.
-But newer, and hyper-clever.

-> In AI, MECHS are like a telescope or a microscope - to see new CONCEPTS.

-One example is aTELLECTaSCOPE for GENERATIVE_INTELLIGENCE (for example).

-It is a way to SCAN EXISTENCE for MISSING_WORDZ, and CONCEPTS_NOT_YET_ARTICULATED_to_WORDZ.

-> All with just a little letter 'A', called "little_A".

-There is more...

 ___

 #### Little_A_COMBINER:

-> By far, the most elegant EXTRA_ABILITY of "Little_A" mechanism - is the COMBIN_ABILITY.
+> One of the most elegant EXTRA_ABILITY examples of "Little_A" mechanism - is "COMBINE_ABILITY".

 Because WORDZ can be wrapped in 'a' - they all COMBINE into NEW CONCEPTS - like lego bricks.

+For EXAMPLE: aCOMBINEaWORDZaMENTZa - would mean 'actual_actz_of_combined_words_for_remarkable_mentality'.

+> Notice the SIMPLIFICATION?

 ALPHABITZ uses the lowercase letter 'a' as a "COMBINER" character.